 - Self-pollination does not result in the evolution of new characters.

-- A plant is less resistant against environmental stress and diseases.
+- A plant is less resistant to environmental stresses and diseases.

 Cross Pollination in Flower

-In this, pollination occurs within the two different flowers of different origin, i.e. pollen of one flower disperses to the stigma of another flower.
+In this type, pollination occurs within the two different flowers of different origin, i.e. pollen of one flower disperses over another flower’s stigma.
 This pollination gives rise to genetically different flowers.
 Cross-pollination always requires a vector or an agent to carry out the pollination.
-It also refers as “Xenogamy”.
+“Xenogamy” is a type of cross-pollination.